ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 # Interaction Examples # {#sec-RS-examples}

 This section provides examples of interactions between a Resource Server RS as a registered device and an Authorization Server AS.
-The Authorization Server supports both full query and diff query of the TRL, as defined in {{ssec-trl-full-query}} and {{ssec-trl-diff-query}}, respectively.
+The Authorization Server supports both full queries and diff queries of the TRL, as defined in {{ssec-trl-full-query}} and {{ssec-trl-diff-query}}, respectively.

 The details of the registration process are omitted, but it is assumed that the Resource Server sends an unspecified payload to the Authorization Server, which replies with a 2.01 (Created) response.